JvanKatwijk/qt-dab/README.md

    	- prerecorded dump (*.raw, *.iq and *.sdr),
 	- xml format files.
   * Clean interface to add other devices, see below.
-  * Scheduling channel:service pairs, even for unattended operation
+  * Scheduling the start of channel:service pairs or operations as frame dump or audio dump, even for unattented operation.

 Not yet or partly implemented: